-Although the spatial legacy of a past demographic event could be perceptible in richer genomic data (e.g. probability of mutational configurations in sequence blocks), limited biallelic gene frequency data may not retain most of the signal beyond a few years, even in the best situations.
+Although the spatial legacy of a past demographic event could be perceptible in richer genomic data (, limited biallelic gene frequency data may not retain most of the signal beyond a few years, even in the best situations.

 In contrast, the previous investigations using TBI, which used community composition data, have not focused on the timing of sampling.
 Although community composition data (species x sites) generally varies at a larger time scale than genetic data, we encourage future investigations of the influence of timing on TBI performance.